hisamafahri/lodang/DOCS.md

 - Chunk

-Creates a slice of elements split into groups the length of `size`.
-If `slize` can't be split evenly, the final chunk will be the remaining elements.
+Creates a `slice` of elements split into groups the length of `size`.
+If the `slice` can't be split evenly, the final chunk will be the remaining elements.

 ```go
 slice := []interface{}{1, 2, 3, 4}